robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Restart Instance to Rotate Credentials

 Now that those credentials won’t work we need to rotate the existing server credentials.
 In order to change the IAM credentials on the server, we must Stop and Start the server.
 A simple reboot will not change the keys.
+Since you are using AWS Systems Manager for doing administration on your EC2 Instances you can use it to query the metadata to validate that the credentials were rotated.

+First verify what the current credentials are.

 1. Go back to the [Amazon EC2](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2) console.
 2. To see the keys currently active on the instance, click on **Run Command** on the left hand navigation.